MannLabs/alphaquant/DEVELOPERS.md

 AlphaQuant is designed with modularity in mind to allow practitioners to introduce alternative numerical methods for each module.
 The codebase follows clear interfaces that make it straightforward to extend or replace statistical methods at different levels of the analysis pipeline.

+## ⚠️ Important: Benchmarking and Validation

+**Any changes to statistical methods should be thoroughly benchmarked and fine-tuned before use in production analyses.** The default methods in AlphaQuant have been extensively tested and validated on diverse proteomics datasets.
+When implementing alternative approaches, ensure you carry out appropriate benchmarking using ground truth datasets (e.g., spike-in experiments, mixed-species samples) and evaluate key performance metrics (sensitivity, specificity, false discovery rates, reproducibility).

 ## 1. Ion-Level Statistical Testing

 **Where to modify:** `alphaquant/diffquant/diff_analysis.py`